FdA Working with Children, Young People and Families

 Future careers

-• family support and early intervention
+• Family support and early intervention (local authority and voluntary sector

-• community development and outreach
+• Community development and outreach

 Where will I study?